biomechatronics001/NCSU-GEARS-Reinforcement-Learning-Humanoid-Control/README.md

 Based on the [Examples](#examples) obtained using the code in https://colab.research.google.com/drive/1_8QPXhnxju08xjuRWhNm2vN7LZlh5kbf?usp=sharing

 Part 1.
-Compare the performance and reward values per episode for different models employing the same agent (Deep Q-Network).
+Compare the performance and reward values per step for different models employing the same agent (Deep Q-Network).
 Please describe your findings in text and attach figures and videos, if necessary.

-1. Training episodes: Model with 2 hidden layers and 24 neurons per layer with relu activation funcions for the hidden layers and a linear activation function for the output layer.
+1. Training steps: Model with 2 hidden layers and 24 neurons per layer with relu activation funcions for the hidden layers and a linear activation function for the output layer.
-    * 5,000 training episodes.
+    * 5,000 training steps.
-    * 10,000 training episodes.
+    * 10,000 training steps.
-    * 20,000 training episodes.
+    * 20,000 training steps.

-2. Number of neurons per layer: Model with 2 hidden layers with relu activation funcions for the hidden layers and a linear activation function for the output layer, 5000 training episodes.
+2. Number of neurons per layer: Model with 2 hidden layers with relu activation funcions for the hidden layers and a linear activation function for the output layer, 5000 training steps.
     * 24 neurons per layer
     * 32 neurons per layer
     * 40 neurons per layer

-3. Number of hidden layers: Model with 24 neurons per layer with relu activation funcions for the hidden layers and a linear activation function for the output layer, 5,000 training episodes.
+3. Number of hidden layers: Model with 24 neurons per layer with relu activation funcions for the hidden layers and a linear activation function for the output layer, 5,000 training steps.
     * 2 hidden layers
     * 4 hidden layers
     * 6 hidden layers